in4lio/yupp/doc/glance.md

 `]<EOL> ... <EOL>[`<br>
 equals to ordinary `[ ... ]` but makes expressions, I dare say, more readable.

-Another way to insert a short text into the preprocessor expressions is the double comma, e.g.<br>
+Another way to insert a short piece of code into the preprocessor expressions is the double comma, e.g.<br>
 `($count,,Wild Wild World,,W)`.